adamskiij99/stochastic-processes/README.md

 # stochastic-processes
-A selection of very basic 1-dim and 2-dim continuous time stochastic processes in Processing.
+A selection of very basic 1-dim and 2-dim continuous time stochastic processes in Processing, for fun/visualisation practice.

 # 1-dim:
 ## Brownian motion